About Us

 What We Do

-Green Foothills is the champion for nature and wildlife in San Mateo and Santa Clara Counties.
+Green Foothills is a champion for nature and wildlife in San Mateo, Santa Clara, and San Benito Counties.
 We are protecting the environment by:

 Engaging in local land use issues